2i2c-org/team-compass/open-source/index.md

 # Open source strategy

-How 2i2c invests in the open source communities and tools that our services depend on.
+The open source communities and tools that 2i2c's services depend on, and how we invest in them.

 ```{tableofcontents}
 :context: children